Pilot Live: Blackboard Collaborate™ for Faculty (Moderators)

 - Send yourself this email with the link so you can use to access as "Fake Student"

-- If you have technical issues and need to contact Blackboard Collaborate for support, they cannot get to your session through Pilot, so you will need to provide to provide them with this external link to enable to them to troubleshoot your session.
+- If you have technical issues and need to contact Blackboard Collaborate for support, they cannot get to your session through Pilot, so you will need to provide them with this external link to enable to them to troubleshoot your session.

 Launching Blackboard Collaborate for your face-to-face class

 Some people opt to use Blackboard Collaborate to record their face-to-face classes.
 It is not necessary to bring in a video recorder to record yourself.
 It is also possible to conduct a face-2-face class and have "virtual" students that are attending live but are located outside the face-2-face classroom.
 Most people simply record their audio and then use application share to record their desk top so that students can hear the audio message from the instructor and also see what was projected on the overhead.
 While this is not terribly difficult to do, it is a little tricky and you definitely want to do some trial practices before the actual event.
 Here are the steps to do this:

 Needless to say, it would be awkward to teach a face-2-face class with a headset on.
 Therefore, you need to get an external web conference microphone/speaker so that your external audience can hear you and you can hear any virtual students that may be accessing the session from afar.
 If the instructor stays within about 5 feet of the system, it does a pretty good job at picking up their voice.
 Since students are usually too far from the microphone, instructors should get in the practice of repeating the questions or comments so that they can be picked up and heard through the microphone.
 Here are some options to getting an external web conference microphone/speaker:

 Check Out a System from Wright State CaTS